-The BRAF V600E mutation is a common activating mutation that has been linked to oncogenesis because of its disruptive impacts on cell signaling through the Mitogen-Activated Protein Kinase (MAPK) pathway.
+The BRAF V600E mutation is a common activating mutation that has been linked to oncogenesis because of its disruptive impacts on cell signaling through the Mitogen-Activated Protein Kinase (MAPK) pathway^{1,2}.
 This molecular alteration was identified in about 65% of the ameloblastomas, which are a benign but locally aggressive odontogenic tumor potentially eligible to targeted therapies with BRAF inhibitors3-5.
-Therefore, the evaluation of the BRAF V600E mutation in these tumors could assume a crucial role in its management, emerging as a routine diagnostic procedure in the near future.
+Therefore, the evaluation of the detection of the BRAF V600E mutation in ameloblastomas shows high sensitivity but limited specificity, resulting in potential false positives.
+This impacts the diagnostic accuracy of this method, suggesting it is not yet suitable as a standalone diagnostic tool for clinical decisionmaking in routine practice.